SFDO-Tooling/CumulusCI/docs/robot.rst

    Log:     /projects/<ProjectName>/robot/<ProjectName>/results/log.html
    Report:  /projects/<ProjectName>/robot/<ProjectName>/results/report.html

 Notice the three lines at the end that point to an XML file and two HTML files.
-These paths will be different on your machine, and reflect the path to your repository.
+These paths will be different on your machine and reflect the path to your repository.
 All Robot results go into the ``robot/<ProjectName>/results`` folder.
 These files are overwritten each time you run your Robot tests.

 Robot places all of the test results in ``output.xml``, and then generates ``log.html`` and ``report.html``, which contain two different human-readable views of the results. ``log.html`` is more developer-friendly and contains debugging information. ``report.html`` is a high-level report of successes and failures.